 \subsection{Research Questions}

-Our goal was to develop RQs that would logically lead to the creation of a taxonomy of the surveyed research and address challenges when designing AUI in the chronic disease domain.
-The RQs of this study are as follows:
+Our goal is to formulate RQs that logically guide the construction of a taxonomy of the surveyed research, while also tackling challenges associated with the design of AUIs within the domain of chronic diseases.
+The articulated RQs for this study are as follows:

-\textbf{RQ\textsubscript{1}}: \textit{How AUI are being used?} It is necessary to understand what has been accomplished so far in terms of AUI for applications in the chronic disease domain.
-In this RQ, we examine the type of software used by the researchers, the type of solutions that have been proposed to address the related health conditions and what is the target user group of the proposed solution.
+\textbf{RQ\textsubscript{1}}: \textit{How are AUIs currently being used?} It is necessary to understand what has been accomplished so far in terms of AUIs for applications in the chronic disease domain.
+This RQ aims to delve into several aspects, including the specific software platforms employed by researchers, the type of solutions that have been proposed to address pertinent health conditions and the identification of the specific user groups targeted by these proposed solutions.

-\textbf{RQ\textsubscript{2}}: \textit{How are data being extracted, prepared, and used in the AUI?} The basic components of an AUI are defined by the data presented to a given application for the related adaptation \cite{Norcio1989, Akiki2014,Calvary2003}.
-When capturing data components, our goal is to obtain a taxonomy of the data used, how it is retrieved, and how this data correlates to different application domains.
-Considering the multifaceted nature of selecting, and extracting data, we dedicated two Sub-RQs to explore the use of data in AUI: \begin{itemize} \item \textbf{RQ\textsubscript{2a}}: \textit{What type of data is collected to generate an AUI?} RQ\textsubscript{2a} investigates the many forms of data utilised in AUI.
-Given the large number of different applications that currently gather data from users, it is critical to understand the sorts of data that are being analysed. \item \textbf{RQ\textsubscript{2b}}: \textit{How is this data being extracted/collected?} RQ\textsubscript{2b} examines how data can be extracted and processed.
-Furthermore, data capturing techniques are frequently reliant on the sort of data that the application seeks to extract, which aids in discussing the relationship between data collection techniques and the data obtained. \end{itemize}
+\textbf{RQ\textsubscript{2}}: \textit{How is data being extracted, prepared, and used in the AUI?} The basic components of an AUI are defined by the data presented to the corresponding application for adaptation purposes \citep{Norcio1989, Akiki2014, Calvary2003}.
+This RQ aims to obtain a taxonomy of the data used in the adaptation, how the data is retrieved, and how the data correlates to different application domains.
+Given the intricate nature of data selection and extraction, we dedicated two Sub-RQs to explore the use of data in AUIs: \begin{itemize} \item \textbf{RQ\textsubscript{2a}}: \textit{What types of data are collected to generate an AUI?} RQ\textsubscript{2a} investigates many forms of data utilised in AUIs.
+Given the large number of applications that currently gather data from users, it is critical to understand the sorts of data that are being used. \item \textbf{RQ\textsubscript{2b}}: \textit{How is data being extracted/collected?} RQ\textsubscript{2b} examines how data can be extracted.
+Furthermore, data capturing techniques are frequently reliant on the sort of data that the application seeks to extract which aids in discussing the relationship between data collection techniques and the data obtained. \end{itemize}